dino2gnt/SBECBootloader/README.md

   --device SERIALDEVICE, -d SERIALDEVICE
-                        The serial device to use (default: /dev/ttyUSB0) --baud BAUD, -b BAUD  Connection baud rate (default: 62500) --already-bootstrapped READYBS, -a READYBS
-                        If the ECU is already in bootstrap with a running bootloader, use this to skip handshake and upload (default: False)
+                        The serial device to use (default: /dev/ttyUSB0) --baud BAUD, -b BAUD  Connection baud rate (default: 62500) --skip-bootstrap, -s  If the ECU is already in bootstrap with a running bootloader, use this to skip handshake and upload (default: False)
   --write BINFILE, -w BINFILE
                         The path and filename of the binary file to write to the ECU --writebuffer BUFFERSIZE, -u BUFFERSIZE
                         The amount of ECU RAM to use for write buffer. (default: 2048) --read DUMPFILE, -r DUMPFILE
-                        Read the ECU flash and store it as DUMPFILE --read-partnum RPARTNUM, -p RPARTNUM
-                        Read and print the part number stored in the ECU EEPROM --write-partnum WPARTNUM, -n WPARTNUM
-                        Write a part number stored to the ECU EEPROM --read-vin RVIN, -v RVIN
-                        Read and print the VIN stored in the ECU EEPROM --write-vin WVIN, -i WVIN
+                        Read the ECU flash and store it as DUMPFILE --read-partnum, -p    Read and print the part number stored in the ECU EEPROM --write-partnum, -n   Write a part number stored to the ECU EEPROM --read-vin, -v        Read and print the VIN stored in the ECU EEPROM --write-vin, -i       Write a VIN to the ECU EEPROM --flash-size {128,256}, -f {128,256}
-                        Write a VIN to the ECU EEPROM --256k EEPROM256      256K firmware image (default: True) --128k EEPROM128      128K firmware image (default: False) --erase ERASEBANK     Erase Flash Bank [0,1,2,3,4|ALL], required prior to reprogramming (default: None) --read-serial READSERIAL
+                        Flash firmware image size.
+MOST SBEC3 ECUs are 256K (default: 256) --erase {0,1,2,3,4,ALL}
+                        Erase Flash Bank [0,1,2,3,4|ALL], required prior to reprogramming (default: None) --read-serial READSERIAL
-                        Read READSERIAL bytes of data from the buffer and exit --send-serial SENDSERIAL
+                        Read READSERIAL bytes of data from the buffer and exit, used to read the output of raw commands.
+  --send-serial SENDSERIAL
+                        Write serial data to the device.
+Used to send raw commands.
+Follow with --read-serial # to read # bytes of the response
-                        Write SENDSERIAL bytes of data to the device and exit --debug DEBUG         Show lots of debug output
+  --debug               Show lots of debug output
   ```

 # Checksum script